Paroxetine is a type of antidepressant known as an SSRI (selective serotonin reuptake inhibitor).

 Common side effects

 Common side effects happen in more than 1 in 100 people.
-If you get these side effects, keep taking the medicine but tell your doctor if they bother you or don't go away:
+Keep taking the medicine but tell your doctor or pharmacist if these side effects bother you or don't go away:

 - less appetite than usual

 - feeling sleepy or being unable to sleep

 - feeling weak or tired

 - feeling sick or vomiting

 - feeling more or less interested in sex, or having problems reaching orgasm